 Introduction / History

-The Sama were originally located in the islands and coastal areas separating southwestern Mindanao from the northeastern islands of Sulu.
-It is thought that they first began to disperse sometime in the first millennium A.D. as a result of expanding Chinese trade.
-This southward migration accelerated in the fifteenth century with the founding of a Sulu sultanate and increased maritime trade.
+The Sama peoples were originally in the islands and coastal areas separating southwestern Mindanao from the northeastern islands of Sulu.
+They probably first dispersed in the first millennium A.D. because of expanding Chinese trade.
+This southward migration sped up in the fifteenth century with the founding of a Sulu sultanate and increased maritime trade.
 From bases, particularly on Balangingi Island, Sama slave traders carried out annual raids on coastal settlements from Luzon to the central Moluccas.

-Settlements consist of densely clustered houses situated along well-protected stretches of shoreline.
-In some places, houses are built directly over the sea, but in other places, they are located along the beach front.
-If over the water, they are connected by planks or narrow bridges.
+Northern Sama settlements comprise densely clustered houses along well-protected stretches of shoreline.
+In some places, they build their homes directly over the sea, but in other places, they locate them along the beachfront.
+If over the water, planks or narrow bridges connect them.
 Built on stilts one to three meters above the ground or high-water mark, houses usually have one rectangular room with an attached kitchen.